 Tracey’s experience treating injury from chronic disease, indicates that after a number of sessions to resolve an acute flare-up, maintenance sessions are generally required as necessary.
 Frequency depends on your individual circumstances.

-Both acupuncture and SCENAR therapy can speed recovery time and improve the eventual outcome by minimising scar tissue, which can leave the area prone to future injury or compromising joint movement.
+Both acupuncture, SCENAR therapy or electroacupuncture/neuropuncture can speed recovery time and improve the eventual outcome by minimising scar tissue, which can leave the area prone to future injury or compromising joint movement.

 If your condition is not listed, contact Tracey to see if she can help you.
 You should always consult your GP if you have any concerns or talk to Tracey before booking an appointment.